 Does this mean I’ll always be happy?

-Happiness is one of the many emotions that we have been given by God and we can accept it as one of His good gifts.
-However, like any other emotion it is dependent on circumstances and can quickly vanish.
+Happiness is one of the many emotions that we have been given by God and we can accept it as one of his good gifts.
+However, like any other emotion, it is dependent on circumstances and can quickly vanish.
 It fades when your child becomes sick, when the career of your dreams turns out to be the world’s worst job, and when you age at an ever-increasing speed.

-God may not guarantee us constant happiness when we begin a relationship with Him, but He does promise to be an ever-flowing source of joy.
-Joy knows and reminds us that our security is in our restored relationship with God and the eternal life He has promised us.
-It comes with knowing God and is based on His faithfulness.
+God may not guarantee us constant happiness when we begin a relationship with him, but he does promise to be an ever-flowing source of joy.
+Joy knows and reminds us that our security is in our restored relationship with God and the eternal life he has promised us.
+It comes with knowing God and is based on his faithfulness.

 ”Where are you at today?
 Are you ready to allow God to be your life?

-If you are, the final step is a prayer asking God to come into your life and to make you the person He wants you to be.
+If you are, the final step is a prayer asking Jesus Christ to come into your life and to make you the person he wants you to be.
 Prayer is just talking to God.
 There is no right or wrong way to do it.
 God is not concerned about the words that you choose.
 He cares about the state of your heart.
 He hears and understands you, so the words aren’t that important.
 This is a suggested prayer you might want to use if you’d like to begin a relationship with God.

 Jesus, I want to know you personally.
 I know that I am a sinner and that nothing I could do can make up for that.
 Thank you for dying in my place and paying the price for my sin.
 I know that my sin doesn’t separate me from God anymore.
 Thank you for forgiving me.
 I know that you love me and that I will spend eternity with you.
 I want you to be my Savior.
-Come into my life and take control, make me the person you want me to be.
+Come into my life and take control.
+Make me the person you want me to be.
 Amen.